13 Sights in Segovia, Spain (with Map and Images)

 Iglesia de San Justo

-The Church of Saints Justo y Pastor is a Roman Catholic church located in Segovia (Spain), near the Plaza del Azoguejo, on the other side of the aqueduct.
+The Church of Saints Justo y Pastor is a Roman Catholic church located in Segovia, Spain, near the Plaza del Azoguejo, on the other side of the aqueduct.
 It is a Romanesque church built in the twelfth century on the remains of a hermitage that was originally dedicated to the Christ of the Gascons.
 His Romanesque paintings are significant.

-Wikipedia: Iglesia de San Justo (Segovia) (ES)
+Wikipedia: Iglesia de los Santos Justo y Pastor (Segovia) (ES)

-10. Iglesia de la Santísima Trinidad
+6. Iglesia de la Santísima Trinidad

 Show sight on map